Tangasauridae: Classification

-Despite the controversy over the definition of the order Eosuchia (to which the Tangasauridae are considered to have belonged) and as to which taxa should be considered to fall within it, the position of the tangasaurids as part of this group has rarely been questioned.
+Despite the controversy over the definition of the order Eosuchia (a clade to which the Tangasauridae has been considered to belong) and as to which taxa should be considered to fall within it, the position of the tangasaurids as part of this group has rarely been questioned.
 An alternative order has been proposed to resolve the issues surrounding Eosuchia, the Younginiformes.
 Because their quadratojugal and jugal bones meet to form an arch in the skull, as is a characteristic of many primitive diapsids, tangasaurids would be included in Younginiformes.
 However, this classification scheme is dependent on the Younginidae forming a monophyletic clade with the Tangasauridae, which is often not recovered in phylogenetic analyses.
-Tangasaurid genera are listed below: